-Figure 3: Proportion of Academic Staff in each quartile
+Figure 4: Proportion of Academic Staff in each quartile 2023

 This situation is compounded by the higher percentage of men employed in joint appointments with the HSE on academic and consultant contracts.
 These contracts are among the highest paid at Ollscoil na Gaillimhe - University of Galway.
-Since, in 2022, there were just 5 women in such posts at the University, compared to 29 men, the impact is significant on the GPG.
+In 2023, there were just 5 women in such posts at the University, compared to 28 men, which creates a significant impact on the GPG.
 Figure 4 reveals that this category of academic staff alone is increasing the University's overall GPG by 4%, a finding consistent with previous analyses of the gender pay gap calculations.
 This example illustrates the importance of addressing this outlier in particular.
 The College of Medicine, Nursing and Health Sciences were successful in achieving funding for a post for a female staff member at the Professoriate under the Senior Academic Leadership Initiative.
-This is one measure to tackle the impact, however further consideration is required in order to redress the significance of this imbalance.
-Phase two of the analysis of the gender pay gap data, commencing in 2023, will include a comprehensive examination of the GPG disaggregated at College level, in addition to the establishment of a working group with senior representation from each College to determine the most appropriate and effective interventions.
+This appointment has been made and while this is one concrete measure to tackle the impact, further consideration is required in order to redress the significanct impact on the GPG as a result of of this imbalance.
+Phase two of the process for analysing of the gender pay gap data, which was initiated early in 2023, included a comprehensive examination of the GPG disaggregated at College level.
+In addition a working group with senior representation focusing on the GPG was established under the auspices of UMT in September 2023.
+The purpose of the GPG working group is to determine the most appropriate and effective interventions.